Aeindus/IFilterShellView/README.md

 If you choose to `upgrade` to a newer version then you must uninstall the previous version.
 Only afterwards you may proceed with the process of installing the newer version.

 ## Getting Started
 After the intallation is complete, run the recently installed image named distinctively `IFilterShellView.exe`.
 It can be found inside the installation folder (either the default one or the one set by you during the installation).

-To `/summon/` the instance of `IFilterShellView` bring forward a new explorer window and navigate to a folder populated with items.
-Then press the hotkey `CTRL+F`.
-A nice window should popup on top of the explorer window (/nice/ is subjectively expressed).
+To `/summon/` the instance of `IFilterShellView`
+1. Bring forward a new explorer window and navigate to a folder populated with items.
+2. Press the hotkey `CTRL+F`.
+A nice window should popup on top of the explorer window.

 Light view
 <img src="Gallery/View1.png" />